collapsed-stacks/startups/questions/1173/tips-to-look-like-a-ceo.md

 - posted by: [seanyt123](https://stackexchange.com/users/4954085/seanyt123) on 2014-10-28
 - score: 0

-<p>First off: I think your 'Are there any resources to improve one's image and attitude to match the CEO role' attitude could be the wrong way to go, for a software services company the typical software developer geeky hoodie and jeans look could definately be the way to go, don't wear a skin that is uncomfortable to you because you won't act in a way your clients expect you too.<br/>
+First off: I think your 'Are there any resources to improve one's image and attitude to match the CEO role' attitude could be the wrong way to go, for a software services company the typical software developer geeky hoodie and jeans look could definately be the way to go, don't wear a skin that is uncomfortable to you because you won't act in a way your clients expect you too.<br/>
- If I was to meet with the CEO of a software services company and saw the typical geeky looking guy then I would be intrigued, my first thought would be <em>"Epic, I've just hired Mark Zuckerberg's double for my project!
-This is gonna be awesome."</em></p>
+ If I was to meet with the CEO of a software services company and saw the typical geeky looking guy then I would be intrigued, my first thought would be *"Epic, I've just hired Mark Zuckerberg's double for my project!
+This is gonna be awesome."*

-<p>But you do indeed not want to look poor, to avoid this, don't buy cheap things, maybe you could carry on with your style (because the first point I am making is basically there isn't a CEO 'look' really, there is a 'typical services look' for a retailer then it could be sharply dressed with a tie and a charming smile to give off the impression that you are pleasing to an audience and good with people, but for a software geek the stay at home hoodie indicates not bothering about appearances because you are a stay at home and code all day kind of guy, it's all about the impression you want to give off.) </p>
+ But you do indeed not want to look poor, to avoid this, don't buy cheap things, maybe you could carry on with your style (because the first point I am making is basically there isn't a CEO 'look' really, there is a 'typical services look' for a retailer then it could be sharply dressed with a tie and a charming smile to give off the impression that you are pleasing to an audience and good with people, but for a software geek the stay at home hoodie indicates not bothering about appearances because you are a stay at home and code all day kind of guy, it's all about the impression you want to give off.)

-<p>Just buy EXPENSIVE hoodies, buy smart nice looking geek clothes, people will know you're making some wonga but will see that you fit into your typical category.
-As for attitude, I think pleasant is always a nice way to go (it attracts clients) you don't have to have a particular attitude, just remain central to your business, show that you have the business savvy to pull this off, give a charming smile and attract those clients! </p>
+Just buy EXPENSIVE hoodies, buy smart nice looking geek clothes, people will know you're making some wonga but will see that you fit into your typical category.
+As for attitude, I think pleasant is always a nice way to go (it attracts clients) you don't have to have a particular attitude, just remain central to your business, show that you have the business savvy to pull this off, give a charming smile and attract those clients!